jonathanlamar/dotfiles_OLD/README.md

 ### Install script

-I made a shell script for installing the necessary dependencies, after the repo has been clones.
+I made a shell script for installing the necessary dependencies, after the repo has been cloned.
 It is hidden in `.config/dotfiles/install.sh`.
 Just execute that script (from that directory) and follow the prompts.
-It should work on Ubuntu 20, but no promises.
+It should work on arch (mid 2020), but no promises.

 ### Manual Install